gomorpheus/morpheus-docs/provisioning/apps/apps.rst

    ..
 Note:: Only one existing Instance can be added per Instance.
 To add multiple Existing Instances, repeat the step above including adding an Instance for each Existing Instance to be added to the App.

 #.
-Once all Existing Instances have been selected, click COMPLETE.
+Once all Existing Instances have been selected, click :guilabel:`COMPLETE`.
 #.
 A new App will be created out of the Existing Instances.

 .. image:: /images/provisioning/apps_301_2.png